ntop/nDPI/README.md

-This directory contains a modified version of OpenDPI which includes ntop extensions.
-I have tried to push them into the OpenDPI source tree but nobody in answering emails so I have decided to create my own source tree
+nDPI is an open source GPLv3 library for deep-packet inspection.
+Based on OpenDPI it includes ntop extensions.
+We have tried to push them into the OpenDPI source tree but nobody in answering emails so we have decided to create mour own source tree

 ==========

 In order to compile this library do

-# ./autogen.sh
+- ./autogen.sh
-# ./configure
+- ./configure
-# make
+- make

 Please note that the pre-requisites for compilation include:
 - GNU tools (autogen, automake, autoconf, libtool)